-To enable the state to not provide retroactive eligibility for the affected populations on or after July 1, 2017.
+To enable the state to not provide retroactive eligibility for the affected populations.
 This provision will become effective 30 days after the later of CMS receiving written assurance from the state that it complies with the reasonable opportunity provisions in Section 1137(d) of the Social Security Act and CMS receiving written assurance from the state that the state has successfully completed the Arkansas MAGI Backlog Mitigation Plan as provided for in STC 20.
 The state shall also implement the Affordable Care Act provision on presumptive eligibility determinations by qualified hospitals as provided for in STC 20.